XEQMLabs/xeqm-core/README.md

 ### Build instructions

-Oxen uses the CMake build system which is used by creating a build directory and invoke cmake before building.
+Equilibria uses the CMake build system which is used by creating a build directory and invoke cmake before building.

 #### On Linux and macOS